 To encourage the role of a GDO within the GAA organisation, Dawson Andrews implemented a user-focused, intuitive and aesthetic solution which focused on measuring attendance at games and providing a reliable reporting module.
 The design team prioritised their efforts on a user interface upgrade that was decluttered, responsive and visually appealing for main users.
 The advantages of this would appeal to the user who will use the application and may not be fully cognisant of all the features.
 This would also reduce the amount of training a user would need to use the application.
 The development team focused on delivering elements which could be utilised by all users with differing technical capabilities.
 The important features included allowing attendance figures to be recorded pitch side, offline mode in the event of no signal and cross-platform accessibility which is an industry standard.
 The reporting module collected data from a more accurate set which could be published and presented to national governing bodies who would allocate the sufficient level of funding respectively.
 The implementation of these features was essential for the success of the project.

-With a large number of employees going to different venues every day the client needed a system for planning and reporting on these visits.
 Working closely with the client and understanding how they do their job we were able to streamline their processes and remove a large amount of their daily admin work allowing them more time to perform their duties.
 Fergal Condron

 Lead Engineer, Dawson Andrews.